Sarajevo to Mostar Train & Bus 2026: Times & Fares

 If the two train times don’t suit you - and often they won’t - the bus is the practical fallback, and for most travellers moving city to city it’s the default.
 Buses on this route are frequent, with departures spread through the day from early morning to mid-evening, so you can more or less turn up and go rather than plan around a sparse timetable.

-The trade-off is time and, marginally, money: the coach takes about 2.5 to 3 hours (it follows the same valley road as a car, with a stop or two), and fares run roughly 16 to 35 KM one way depending on the operator and how fast the service is.
+The trade-off is time and, marginally, money: the coach takes about 2.5 to 3 hours (it follows the same valley road as a car, with a stop or two), and fares run roughly 28 to 34 KM one way depending on the operator - Centrotrans prices every departure at a flat 34 KM on its own booking site, while Globtour and the other smaller operators can run cheaper, down toward 28 KM.
 Several companies work the route - Centrotrans, Globtour, Autoprevoz and Globus Turist among them - so times and prices vary; it’s worth comparing on a site like buskarta.ba or GetByBus, or just buying at the station counter.

 One thing to get right: which station.
 Buses leave from Sarajevo’s main bus station next to the railway station, but note that Sarajevo has a second terminal in East Sarajevo (Lukavica), in Republika Srpska, which some carriers use - so check your ticket for the departure point.
 In Mostar, intercity buses pull in at the East (main) bus station, which sits next to the train station in the north of the city, a 15-20 minute walk or short taxi from the Old Bridge.